-- Incidental personal use of electronic mail, Internet access, fax machines, printers, copiers, and so on, is restricted to approved users; it does not extend to family members or other acquaintances. - Incidental use must not result in direct costs to Lyman. - Incidental use must not interfere with the normal performance of a user's work duties.

-All messages, files and documents - including personal messages, files and documents - located on information resources are considered to be owned by Lyman and may be subject to open records requests and may be accessed in accordance with this policy.
+- Incidental personal use of electronic mail, Internet access, fax machines, printers, copiers, and so on, is restricted to approved users; it does not extend to family members or other acquaintances. - Incidental use must not result in direct costs to Lyman. - Incidental use must not interfere with the normal performance of a user's work duties. - Incidental use of information resources must not involve solicitation in any form, must not be associated with any outside business or employment activity, and must not potentially injure the reputation of Lyman, or its employees/members. - All messages, files and documents including personal messages, files and documents located on information resources are considered to be owned by Lyman and may be subject to open records requests and may be accessed in accordance with this policy.